-- 1. During the build process The HMAC SHA-256 of the zImage (zipped image that goes into boot.img) and the HMAC SHA-256 of the integrity application (qfipsverify executable) are created and stored in relevant files.
-These files are made available in a read only partition on the target which are: - /system/usr/qfipsverify/bootimg.hmac (zImage verification HMAC) - /system/usr/qfipsverify/qfipsverfy.hmac (self-integrity application verification HMAC) - a.
-The key that is required to create the HMAC SHA-256 signatures is hard-coded in the Makefile of the integrity test project.
-The HMACs are generated during build compilation time.
-The key is also hard coded in the program fips.c (the code that generates the qfipsverify binary) to allow generation of the HMAC SHA-256 values during bootup. - 2.
-On the target: The user-space application qfipsverify is run as a service when the device boots up.
-The integrity test has two parts: - zlmage verification - a.
-The application reads raw bytes from the emmc partition which contains boot.img - b.
-The zImage is then parsed and stored in a temporary buffer - c.
-This temporary buffer is sent to qcedev via an IOCTL and the HMAC SHA-256 signature of the buffer is created using QCOM hardware - d.
-In the user-space, the created HMAC digest is compared to the HMAC digest that is stored in bootimg.hmac. - e.
-If the HMAC digests match, the test will proceed to perform the integrity application verification otherwise it enters the error state. - self-integrity application verification - a.
-The application reads raw bytes from the application binary /system/bin/qfipsverify which is stored in a temporary buffer - b.
-The temporary buffer is sent to qcedev via an IOCTL and the HMAC SHA-256 signature of the buffer is created using hardware - c.
-In user-space, the created HMAC is compared with the HMAC that is stored in gfipsverify.hmac. - d.
+- gcrypto module.ko verification - a.
+The program reads raw bytes from /sbin/qcrypto_module.ko - b.
+The gcrypto module.ko is read and stored in a temporary buffer - c.
+This temporary buffer is sent to qcyrpto through the standard Linux kernel crypto APland the HMAC SHA-256 signature of the buffer is created using QCOM hardware - d.
+In qfinteverify, the created HMAC digest is compared to the HMAC digest that is stored in /sbin/qcrypto_module.hmac. - e.
+If the HMAC digests match, the test will proceed to perform the qdrbg_module.ko verification otherwise it enters the error state. - ii. qdrbg module.ko verification - a.
+The program reads raw bytes from /sbin/qdrbg module.ko. - b.
+The gdrbg module.ko data are stored in a temporary buffer. - c.
+This temporary buffer is sent to qdrbg through standard Linux kernel crypto API and the HMAC SHA-256 signature of the buffer is created using QCOM hardware. - d.
+In qfinteverify, the created HMAC digest is compared to the HMAC digest that is stored in gdrbg module.hmac. - e.
+If the HMAC digests match, the test will proceed to perform the integrity application verification otherwise it enters the error state. - self-integrity kernel module verification - a.
+The module reads raw bytes from the application /sbin/qfintverify which is stored in a temporary buffer - b.
+The temporary buffer is sent to qcedev via an IOCTL and the HMAC SHA-256 signature of the buffer is created using hardware. - c.
+In qfinteverify, the created HMAC is compared with the HMAC that is stored in /sbin/qfinteverify.hmac. - d.
 If this portion of the integrity test passed, the CM proceeds to perform the DRBG KAT tests, otherwise it enters the error state. - 3.
-The integrity test application (qfipsverify) is run once every bootup.
+The integrity test application (qfintverify) is run once every bootup.